JazzMaster/LazGFX/2dBGI/SDL1/readme.md

 The tricky parts are C-syncing and Line drawing.
 (Bounds checks are everywhere as well.)

-These units are broken out- and not a single cohesive unit.<br>
-The reason behind this is not Laziness, I had to source these seperately or something was iffy or something else...<br>
-I forget.
-Anyways the headers are good now, and we can combine the sub-units.
-SDL include (depends) recursion can also be avoided.

 Licence updated to Apache/Mozilla "for your programming pleasure".